This is the METADYNE website

 It seems that by the late 1930s there was some discussion within London Transport about the need for some consistency in numbering as additional stations were identified to receive numbers.
 By early 1939 specific instructions were set out, with some straightforward rules attached.
 Most stations comprise just two platforms.
 The rule is that platforms serving westbound or northbound trains are numbered ‘1’ and those serving eastbound or southbound trains are numbered ‘2’.

-This system means that there is consistency throughout the network, and staff may thereby be able to give helpful information wherever they are, knowing how the system works.
+This system means that there is consistency throughout the network, and staff, knowing how the system works, may thereby be able to give helpful information to passengers wherever they might be going.
 The system is stated to have resulted from meetings during 1939 when it was agreed between the Assistant Publicity Officer (then responsible for information provision) and the Operating Manager (then responsible for station operations).
 It was then endorsed by the signal engineer, responsible for physical provision and maintenance of signage.

 Although it is inferred from the correspondence that most underground stations hadn’t previously had platform numbers, unfortunately no distinction is made between those that already did, and those to which the instructions suggested needed to be equipped next.